VNeo1DA/Accomodation-Booking-App/README.md

 # Accomodation-Booking-App
 Guest-House-Booking-System
 This is a Python Desktop Graphical User Interface (GUI) application that simulates an accomodation booking sub-system.
-It consists of a three sub windows (i) a Login subwindow, (ii) Customer Reservation subwindow and (iii) View Reservation subwindow
+It consists of a three sub windows (i) a Login subwindow, (ii) Customer Reservation subwindow and (iii) View Reservation subwindow.
 It uses a Composition Design Pattern, whereby a Person module(representing the customer) is loosely coupled with the Booking module, and the Booking module (representing the booking made by a customer) has a relationship with the Booking System (both in accomodation module).
 The Application uses mechanisms to limit the number of rooms available on a given date, and only when there is a vacancy can the bookings be successfully added and stored in the database Bookings.db